 Having a flare?
 Use heat or ice.
 A physical therapist may recommend either hot or cold therapy.

-Heat can be used to loosen up tight muscles and ease joint stiffness.
+You can use a cold pack on inflamed areas to help with swelling.
+And you can use heat to loosen up tight muscles and ease joint stiffness.
 Take a warm shower before a workout, for example, to help you move better.

 Take frequent breaks.
-For some people, if you don’t move a lot it can make symptoms worse.
-If you have to sit for long periods of time at work, try to get up every hour or so to stretch or walk around.
+If you don’t move around a lot, your symptoms may be worse.
+If you have to sit for a long time at work, try to get up every hour or so to stretch or walk around.
 (Your doctor can write a note so that you can take regular breaks.)

 Practice good posture.
 Hunching over may make back pain feel better for a short time.
 But it only strains your spine more.
 There is also a risk that your vertebrae -- small, linked bones that form your backbone -- could fuse in a bent-forward position.

 Ask your spouse, co-worker, or friend to remind you to keep your back straight.
 If you work at a computer, make sure your station is set up to promote good posture.

 Eat smart.
 Eating healthy food and watching your portions can control your weight, and that’s important.
 Extra pounds mean extra pressure on your spine and joints.
 While there’s no one diet that’s recommended for AS, foods with anti-inflammatory properties -- such as those high in omega-3 fatty acids (like salmon) -- could help.